 Situated on a quiet and leafy boulevard in l’Hivernage, a modern neighbourhood making up part of the city’s new town, the Sofitel is conveniently located close to the busy heart of the Nouvelle Ville and just a twenty-minute walk from the Djemma el Fna.
 The neighbourhood is very tidy, quiet and safe – making it a perfect base for families, or for anyone made nervous by the labyrinthian streets of the medina.

 Pulling up in front of the Sofitel “Marrakech style” (in a rickety beige taxi with five of us crammed into four seats, and our luggage spilling out of a boot held half-shut by a belt) I felt a little awed at this glamorous building of traditional, dusky pink.
-But, once I’d spilled out and dusted myself off, I could not have felt more welcome.
+But, once I’d hopped out and dusted myself off, I could not have felt more welcome.

 A beaming doorman leapt to our assistance and led us to the reception, where we were invited to relax on comfortable sofas with a crystal carafe of fresh orange juice and a silver platter of delicious, sugary macarons.
 There was a slight issue, as we arrived at midday to find that our rooms wouldn’t be ready until the usual check in time of 3pm, although I think this was down to the booking company making an error rather than the hotel itself.